zibojia/RSLAD/README.md

 ### Model Pretrained Download

 * We provided the pretrained models.
-Its
+It can be download [here](https://www.google.com/drive/)